Sustainability: Key to the future of data centres in Singapore

 Due to the tropical climate, the need for sustainability is especially great in Singapore where traditional renewable energy options such as hydroelectricity, solar, and wind power are not as viable.

-Some data centre operators even use NEWater (reclaimed water) to cool their data centres.
-On a national level, the Singapore government is developing the world’s first tropical data centre as part of its ‘Smart Nation’ initiative to cut back on existing energy requirements for running a data centre.
+Some data center operators even use NEWater (reclaimed water) to cool their data centers.
+On a national level, the Singapore government is developing the world's first tropical data center as part of its ‘Smart Nation' initiative to cut back on existing energy requirements for running a data center.

-Data centre design and solutions are constantly evolving to meet the fast-changing and growing needs of customers.
-Whether it is to improve energy efficiency, or invest in alternative sources to reduce environmental impact, data centres should track sustainability focused data metrics to evaluate the effectiveness of their efforts.
+Data Center design and solutions are constantly evolving to meet the fast-changing and growing needs of customers.
+Whether it is to improve energy efficiency, or invest in alternative sources to reduce environmental impact, data centers should track sustainability focused data metrics to evaluate the effectiveness of their efforts.

-Operating systems such as data centre infrastructure management (DCIM) software track key metrics associated with the amount of energy consumed by the data centre, allowing them to achieve energy efficiency and cost savings in the mid to long term.
-These tools also offer visibility and control over asset, capacity, and workflow management which can optimise the entire performance of data centres.
+Operating systems such as data center infrastructure management (DCIM) software track key metrics associated with the amount of energy consumed by the data center, allowing them to achieve energy efficiency and cost savings in the mid to long term.
+These tools also offer visibility and control over asset, capacity, and workflow management which can optimise the entire performance of data centers.